apache/solr-site/content/pages/operator/articles/explore-v030-gke.md

 kubectl get nodes -L topology.kubernetes.io/zone
 ```

-In the following **podAntiAffinity** example, pods that match the **solr-cloud=explore** label selector are distributed across different nodes and zones in the cluster:
+In the following **podAntiAffinity** example, pods that match the **solr-cloud=explore** label selector are distributed across different nodes and zones in the cluster.

 _Tip: The Solr operator sets the “solr-cloud” label to the name of your SolrCloud instance on all pods._